hellomrjack/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/PointCaches.md

 Point Caches are a special Asset type that bundles a **Point Count**, and **One or Many AttributeMaps**, that contain every attribute value list, baked into textures.

-These point caches can be used in the graph using the **Point Cache** Operator, to access all these values, and so they can be read in **Attribute from Map** blocks for instance.
+These point caches can be used in the graph using the **Point Cache** Operator, to access all these values, and so they can be read in **Attribute from Map** Blocks for instance.

 ## Point Cache Assets